 A consequence of our instinctive knowledge of God is that our own conscience condemns us when we fail to worship God or live devoutly.
 His main proof that such an instinct exists is that throughout the world, even in the most primitive tribes, people still hold a conviction of God’s existence and a conception of religion.
 To assure that we properly understand God’s greatness, he argues, God has also engraved his glory upon creation itself, so that by merely looking at nature around us we will grasp the scope of God’s grandeur.
 Thus, no one, “however dull and illiterate, can plead ignorance as their excuse” regarding God’s existence and power (ibid 1.5.1).

-A second area of interest with Calvin’s philosophy is his position of double predestination: God not only pre-selects some people for salvation, but he also pre-selects others for damnation.
+A second area of interest in Calvin’s philosophy is his position of double predestination: God not only pre-selects some people for salvation, but he also pre-selects others for damnation.
 He writes, “No pious person could simply deny the predestination by which God adopts some to the hope of life, and pronounces others to eternal death” (ibid, 3.21.5).
 Thus, whether we are saved or not, according to Calvin, is entirely up to God, and we have no free choice over the matter.
-Double predestination is a conscious decision by God, and he warns that we should not try to dilute God’s authority in this matter by appealing to the doctrine of foreknowledge.
+Double predestination is a conscious decision by God, and he warns that we should not try to weaken God’s authority in this matter by appealing to the doctrine of foreknowledge.
 For example, we might be tempted to say that God really doesn’t pick out some people for salvation and others for damnation, but, instead, God just looks into the future and sees what choice I will make, specifically, whether I decide to accept God or not.
 Calvin agrees that God indeed has foreknowledge, however he insists that it has nothing to do with predestination.
 God sets the agenda for who is saved and who is damned, not us.
 He writes,